 Nancy W. Hunt - Director and Assistant Professor of Clinical Law

-Colleen Graffy - Director of the London Program Fall 2013 and Associate Professor of Law
+Jim Gash - Director of the London Program Fall 2014 and Professor of Law

-The School of Law will operate a program in London during the summer session and is currently operating a fall semester program in London during fall 2013, to provide students with the opportunity to study law in an international setting.
-The curriculum is a mixture of American law courses and international law courses together with international moots and clinical placements.
+The School of Law is currently operating a fall semester program in London during fall 2014, to provide students with the opportunity to study law in an international setting.
+The curriculum is a mixture of American law courses and international law courses together with international moots and externships.
 The program is conducted in the university-owned Pepperdine London Centre in South Kensington, which is shared with the undergraduate students.
 The London Centre contains a library, administrative offices, classrooms, a computer center, and a student lounge.
-In the summer, housing is provided for law students.
-For the fall, students find their own housing, although considerable assistance in locating housing is provided by the London Centre staff.
 Students enrolled in a ABA accredited law school may attend the London program and may stay for a maximum of two terms.
 The maximum number of units which may be earned is 29.

 The Law School currently has student exchange programs with the University of Copenhagen in Denmark, the University of Augsburg in Germany, and Universidad Torcuato di Tella in Argentina.
+The 2014-2015 academic year will be the final year for the programs in Argentina and Denmark.
 Students participating in these programs are officially enrolled at Pepperdine and pay tuition to Pepperdine, but will take courses at the foreign universities.
 Coursework at the University of Copenhagen is in English, as is the summer coursework in Augsburg.
 Coursework in Argentina is in Spanish and students studying at Augsburg during the academic year take courses in German.
 All coursework credits are transferred as "pass/fail" credits.
 Student may learn more about these programs on the law school website at https://law.pepperdine.edu/global-programs/.

 The purpose of the Geoffrey H. Palmer Center for Entrepreneurship and the Law is to equip law students to leverage their law degree in the field of entrepreneurship.
 Unique in the nation, the Palmer Center achieves this goal through an integrated program focused on three main components: academic course work, industry specific internships, and professional networking and mentoring.
 Upon completion of this 16-unit, two-year program, graduates earn a Certificate in Law and Entrepreneurship.
 This certification distinguishes Palmer Center Fellows to potential employers as uniquely educated, experienced, focused, and driven in their chosen field of law.
 Built on the ideals of innovation, leadership, ethics and social responsibility, the Palmer Center embodies Pepperdine University's commitment to strengthening lives for purpose, service and leadership.